 The EIA permitting for the Çöpler mine oxide ore was completed in April 2008 with the issuance of an EIA positive certificate.
-All of the necessary operation permits have already been obtained for the oxide inventory.
+All the necessary operation permits have already been obtained for the oxide inventory.
 These include:

+- explosive storage permit

+- permit for water abstraction from groundwater sources

+- EIA positive certificate for power transmission line construction

+- environmental permits and licences

-- explosive storage permit, - permit for water abstraction from groundwater sources, - EIA positive certificate for power transmission line construction, - land acquisition permits for forest areas and pasturelands, - hazardous workplace permit, and - operating permits.
+- land acquisition permits for forest areas and pasturelands

+- workplace opening permit

+- hazardous workplace permit

+- operating permits.